mlabs-haskell/covenant/STANDARDS.md

   dependencies, which we can't do much about anyway.

-Enabling ``MultiParamTypeClasses`` globally is practically a necessity given all of these, and is clear enough that it doesn’t need signposting.
+Enabling ``MultiParamTypeClasses`` globally is practically a necessity given all of these, and is clear enough that it doesn’t need 'indicating' in almost any case.

 ``NoStarIsType`` is a perfect example of a GHC extension covering a legacy choice, and a questionable one even then. ``*`` being used to refer to ‘the